milon/system-design/source/glossary/cohesion.md

 section: content
 ---

-A measure of the degree to which the components or modules within a system are related to each other.
-High cohesion means that components/modules are closely related and have a clear purpose, while low cohesion means that components/modules are unrelated or perform multiple, unrelated functions.
+Cohesion in system design is like a measure of how closely connected the different parts or modules within a system are to each other.
+When there's high cohesion, it means that these parts or modules work closely together and have a clear and specific purpose.
+On the other hand, low cohesion indicates that the parts or modules are not closely connected, and they might even do different, unrelated things.
+In simple terms, high cohesion is all about components/modules that work together with a shared goal, while low cohesion means they might not work well together or have a common purpose.